Frequently Asked Questions

 Giving the gift of postpartum doula visits is a wonderful way for friends and family to support new parents!

-Friends and family can also purchase individual add-on Coastal Doula products for new parents, such as a batch of lactation cookies or ice pads, for milk stimulation and vaginal delivery recovery, respectively.
+Friends and family can also purchase individual add-on Coastal Doula products for new parents, such as a batch of lactation cookies for milk stimulation.